Mathbvb/Mathbvb/README.md

 ## Hello there

-- 🎓 Computer technician by IFFar - Santo Augusto
+- Computer technician by IFFar - Santo Augusto
-- 🌱 Currently studying Computer Science - UFSM
+- Currently studying Computer Science - UFSM
-- 📫 Reach me through my linkedin
+- Feel free to contact me
-- 😄 Pronouns: he/him/ele/dele
+- Pronouns: he/him/ele/dele

 <p>I was first introduced to programming in my high school and I have been doing it since then.
 Currently just starting to learn, I have already experience with
-Java, PHP, MySQL, HTML, CSS, Bootstrap and JS, but I'm always trying to learn something new! <br><br> Currently studying Laravel and Python. <br><br></p>
+Java, PHP, MySQL, HTML, CSS, Bootstrap and JS, but I'm always trying to learn something new! <br><br>></p>

 <div align="center">
   <a href="https://github.com/Mathbvb">